 film was born after Goldfinger’s grandmother, Greda Tuchler, died and her

-family was surprised to find a Nazi newspaper in her apartment—the same
+family was surprised to find a NSDAP newspaper in her apartment—the same

 newspaper that had published Mildenstein’s articles.
 Gildfinger’s research